Open Accessibility Menu

 Are there opportunities to attend the program at night or on weekends?

-Classroom learning experiences occur weekdays.
-Clinical training may occur across all shifts and all days of the week depending upon the clinical site.
+Classroom learning experiences occur during weekdays.
+Clinical training may occur across all shifts and days of the week depending upon the clinical site.
 Please inquire with the hiring site for the clinical training schedule.

 Does successfully completing the program guarantee placement at Providence facilities?